Alarm grows after the US inserts itself into Israel's war against Iran with strikes on nuclear sites

 “We are very close to achieving our goals” in removing Iran's nuclear and missile threats, Israeli Prime Minister Benjamin Netanyahu said late Sunday.

-The head of the International Atomic Energy Agency, Rafael Mariano Grossi, told the U.N.
-Security Council that no one was in a position to assess the underground damage at Fordo, which is dug deep into a mountain, but visible craters tracked with the U.S. announcements.
+The head of the International Atomic Energy Agency, Rafael Mariano Grossi, told the Security Council that no one was in a position to assess the underground damage at Fordo, which is dug deep into a mountain, but visible craters tracked with the U.S. announcements.
 He said IAEA inspectors should be allowed to look at the sites.
-The U.N. nuclear watchdog's Board of Governors planned to hold an emergency meeting Monday.
+The U.N. nuclear watchdog's governing board planned an emergency meeting Monday.

 Grossi stressed that a path for diplomacy remained, but if that fails, “violence and destruction could reach unthinkable levels,” and global efforts at nuclear nonproliferation “could crumble.”